playfulprogramming/playfulprogramming/content/crutchcorn/collections/accessibility-almanac/posts/accessibility/index.md

 >
 > HTML does not provide a way to automatically change the `aria` attributes for us without JavaScript.
 >
-> We'll build an interactive version of this `tab` component using React, Angular, and Vue momentarily.
+> We'll build an interactive version of this `tab` component using React, Angular, and Vue later in this chapter that handles these things.

 While `role` is imperative in its usage here, it can lead to subpar or even actively hostile user experiences for assistive technologies.